chanan-hash/Monopoly/Readme.md

 10. Your building loan matures – Collect $150
 11. Get out of Jail Free – This card may be kept until needed

+Each card work in it's own way according to what it's doing

 ### Slots
+The slots assmeble the board:
+We have the father class `Slots`
+The rest of the slot or Slots of themselves, ot inherits from this class and work in there own special way.
+Every slot has its:
+* name
+* type
+* The players that on the slot

+Here is the list of the Slots:

+1. Slot - GO, Pay Taxes, Jail, In/Visit the jail, are all regular slots.
+They don't have any special thing on themselves, they causing for all kind of actions but not on themselves

+2. Street

 ### Board

 ### Monopoly - game logic